pingcap/docs-cn/dashboard/dashboard-faq.md

 ### An `invalid connection` error is shown in **Top SQL Statements** and **Recent Slow Queries** on the Overview page

-The possible reason is that you have enabled the `prepared-plan-cache` feature of TiDB.
-As an experimental feature, when enabled, `prepared-plan-cache` might not function properly in specific TiDB versions, which could cause this problem in TiDB Dashboard (and other applications).
-You can disable `prepared-plan-cache` by updating [TiDB Configuration file](/tidb-configuration-file.md#prepared-plan-cache) to solve this problem.
+This error is possibly related to the `prepared-plan-cache` feature of TiDB.
+You can disable `prepared-plan-cache` by updating [TiDB Configuration file](/tidb-configuration-file.md#prepared-plan-cache).